mattiasclaesson/TuningSuites/README.md

 # TuningSuites
-T7 and T8 Suites
+T5, T7 and T8 tuning Suites

-The TxSuites are Open Source tools used to tune Trionic 7 and 8 based ECU’s.
+The TxSuites are Open Source tools used to tune Trionic 5, 7 and 8 based ECU’s.

+With the TxSuites it is possible to tune how the software behaves to increase the performance of the car and adjust the software for hardware modifications, such a high performance injectors.

+The TxSuites also supports real-time view and can be used to predict the behavior of the tune through it’s Air-mass viewer.

+## T5Suite

+### System Requirements
+* A PC running Windows XP, Windows Vista, Windows 7, Windows 8.1 or Windows 10.
+* Microsoft .NET 4.0
+* Microsoft Visual C++ 2010 Redistributable Package (x86)
+* Administrator rights

+Run the T5SuiteII.msi file.

+## T7Suite

+### System Requirements
+* A PC running Windows XP, Windows Vista, Windows 7, Windows 8.1 or Windows 10.
+* Microsoft .NET 4.0
+* Microsoft Visual C++ 2010 Redistributable Package (x86)
+* Administrator rights

+The T7Suite currently supports the following interfaces:
+* Lawicel CANUSB
+* CombiAdapter
+* OBDLink SX
+* Just4Tronic
+* Kvaser HS
+* J2534 (Beta)

+Download zip and extract T7Suite.msi and setup.exe.
+Run the bootstrap file setup.exe.
+Required frameworks will be verified and downloaded if need by the bootstrap file.

 ## T8Suite
-The T8Suite is an Open Source tool used to tune Trionic 8 based ECU’s.

-With the T8Suite it is possible to tune how the software behaves to increase the performance of the car and adjust the software for hardware modifications, such a high performance injectors.

-The T8Suite also supports real-time view and can be used to predict the behavior of the tune through it’s Air-mass viewer.

-System Requirements
+### System Requirements
+* A PC running Windows XP, Windows Vista, Windows 7, Windows 8.1 or Windows 10.
+* Microsoft .NET 4.0
+* Microsoft Visual C++ 2010 Redistributable Package (x86)
+* Administrator rights

 The T8Suite currently supports the following interfaces:

-Lawicel CANUSB
+* Lawicel CANUSB
 * CombiAdapter
 * OBDLink SX
 * Just4Tronic